Sometimes Parents Need a Christmas Miracle

 Our wayward children need something else … forgiveness.
 They know how much they’ve hurt us.
 They berate themselves more than we know.
 For some, the mountain of guilt is too high to climb.

 But God invites them to jump into His pool of forgiveness, mercy, and grace.
-Where grace is missed, “bitterness is born.
+Where grace is missed, author Max Lucado says, “bitterness is born.
 But where the grace of God is embraced, forgiveness flourishes.”
-(Max Lucado)

 Morphos means change.
-My daughter has changed a lot over the past eighteen years … so have I.
+My daughter has changed a lot over the past twenty-one years … so have I.

 She is an example of what God can do … so am I.

-Today your child might be stuck in a dark place, in serious need of major changes.
-They may be in a big mess, full of guilt and shame they can’t pry themselves out of – maybe you are too.
+Today, your child might be in a dark place, in serious need of major changes.
+They may be in a big mess.
+Full of guilt and shame they can’t pry themselves out of it … maybe you’re stuck too.

 We’ll keep on waiting, Lord.
 We desperately need a Christmas miracle.